Tipser/slate/source/includes/_tipser-elements.md

 <div data-tipser-pid="5ba2334a781baa0001ccdf61" />
 ```

-or a `Product List` also know as `Get the Look` or `GTL` widget:
+or a `Product List`:

 ```html
 <div data-tipser-pids="5a8ac10d9d2580326ca4cf47,5a9735d99d25801620c3d3fc,5a8af4909d2580132ca4c1f9" />
 ```

-Element with attribute `data-tipser-pid` will be replaced with `Product` Element.
-Product ID is taken from the value of the attribute.
-By default a full inline product component is displayed (with product details, unique selling points and variant selection)
 Elements with attribute `data-tipser-pid` will be replaced with `Product` Element.
 Product ID is taken from the value of the attribute.
 The code snippet for a certain product can be generated with [tipser tools](#tipser-tools) automatically.
-By default, a full inline product component is displayed (with product details, unique selling points and variant selection)
+By default, a full inline product component is displayed (with product details and variant selection).

 [![](full-product.png)](/images/full-product.png)